-Hyperhidrosis, a medical condition involving overactive sweat glands, is a common disosrder that causes a lot of unhapiness.
-Its main symptoms include excessively sweaty palms, hands, armpits or feet, and facial blushing.
+Hyperhidrosis, a medical condition involving overactive sweat glands, is a common disorder that causes a lot of unhappiness.
+Its main symptoms include excessively sweaty palms, hands, armpits, or feet, and facial blushing.
 Extreme underarm sweating (Primary Axillary Hyperhidrosis) is the most socially embarrassing condition because of highly visible wet spots and stained clothes.

 BOTOX treatment of excessive sweating (Hyperhidrosis)